Skip to content

 94. Evidence of best management practices for soils and peat?

-Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) and PEFC FM (PEFC ST 1003:2018) certification as the requirements do not fully meet the SPOTT indicator criteria.
-The company states that it has also continued to develop the infrastructure technology necessary to manage peatlands since launching the business.
-It aims to establish management technology that can be broadly expanded in rainforest peatlands throughout Indonesia and the rest of the world.
+Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) and PEFC FM certification (PEFC ST 1003:2018) as the requirements do not fully meet the SPOTT indicator criteria.
+The company commits to best management practices for peat.
+The company has developed a peatland management model and the infrastructure technology necessary to manage peatlands.

 • N